sfigg/commercialization-public/test/hlk/testref/hard-disk-drive-testing-prerequisites.md

 ## <span id="BKMK_HardwareRequirements"></span><span id="bkmk_hardwarerequirements"></span><span id="BKMK_HARDWAREREQUIREMENTS"></span>Hardware Requirements

 The hardware that's required for testing a hard drive varies depending on the connection type.
 But, all tests for hard disks require 1 test computer.
 The test computer must meet the Windows HLK requirements.
-For more information, see [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites).
+For more information, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).

-**Note**
+>[!NOTE]
+>
 You might need additional hardware if the hard drive is part of a storage system.
 To determine whether additional hardware requirements apply, see the test description for each test that appears for the device in Windows HLK Studio.